Upside-Down Science: The Shocking And True (Behind-The-Scenes) Story Of Fosamax - Save Our Bones

 Fosamax Is A Dangerous Drug

-It’s bad enough that millions of women are taking a drug for a disease that does not exist.
+It’s bad enough that millions of women are taking a potentially harmful drug for an invented disease.
 But it gets worse, because the side effects and dangers of Fosamax (and its generic alendronate) are legion.
-These are the known risks and side-effects of this toxic drug:
+These are the known risks and side-effects of this drug:

 …the list goes on.